We talk to Marc Wood, Pay360’s Head of Business Development (Gaming) in the lead up to his speaking slot at Betting on Football’s PaymentExpert Forum

 Marc: It’s a long list - the world of gaming necessarily has many checks and balances, many of which might seem to conflict with the aim of the operator to increase their customer base.
 The one most of us think of first is ID verification to confirm the player’s age, but there’s also a legal requirement to protect ‘at risk’ players.
 This can be done by monitoring the player’s gaming behaviour or checking the self-exclusion scheme, both of which are key to the industry supporting responsible gaming and vulnerable people in society.

-Other mandatory ‘Know Your Customer’ considerations for the gaming industry include making sure the player isn’t linked to crime, money laundering or terrorism, with the penalties for non-compliance extremely high – the Gambling Commission famously fined bookmaker William Hill more than £6 million in 2018 for failing to take these responsibilities seriously enough.
+Other mandatory ‘Know Your Customer’ considerations for the gaming industry include making sure the player isn’t linked to crime, money laundering or terrorism, with the penalties for non-compliance extremely high – the Gambling Commission issued a record £19.6 million in 2019 to companies who failed to take these responsibilities seriously enough.

 Balanced with this is the need to provide a friction-free journey for genuine customers.
 Up until now, this has been an issue for the gaming industry – where they were setting up payment acceptance rules to ensure compliance with regulations, it was significantly slowing down players at checkout.
 Even worse, operators have become aware that a number of good customers are being rejected, either because of the rules’ limited data capabilities which decline the transaction to ‘play safe’, or because of some flagged element of doubt which the operator doesn’t have the spare resource to check out.
 These ‘false positives’, which arise as a result of having to be cautious, can prove pretty costly in terms of lost income.